microsoft/azure-maven-plugins/azure-functions-maven-plugin/README.md

 - Invoke Azure Functions Local Emulator to run all functions.
 Default working directory is the staging directory.

 #### `azure-functions:deploy`
-- Deploy the staging directory to target Function App.
+- Deploy the staging directory to target Azure Functions.
-- If target Function App does not exist already, it will be created.
+- If target Azure Functions does not exist already, it will be created.

 ## Usage